-We apologise as there is some misunderstanding here.
-We had presented over a page of response just for the 1^{st} reviewer's comments (see box below) on this issue and consider that we have a satisfactory response
+We apologize, as there is some misunderstanding here.
+We had presented over a page of response just for the 1st reviewer's comments (see box below) on this issue:

 When I tracked down Minasny and McBratney (2006) I found a rather different equation (their equation (4)).
 Equation (5) is dimensionally incorrect.
 It is wrong to have the steady state weathering rate appear inside the exponential - the argument of any exponential should be unitless.
 The equation was indeed (as stated) modified, the Po parameter was moved to allow for an above-zero watering rate at the surface while depth rates down the soil profile asymptote to zero.
 Cohen et al. (2010) focused on the model weathering equations and algorithm.
 We can see how the description of the model weathering calculations is confusing and misrepresentative.
-This stems, again, from our attempt to simplify a complex algorithm into one equation with time-varying parameter.
+This stems, again, from our attempt to simplify a complex algorithm into one equation with timevarying parameter.
 The full algorithm includes compiling a transition matrix which control the transition of PSD in each particle size class to smaller class(s) in each soil-profile layer.
 The algorithm was described at length in Cohen et al. (2009 and 2010).
 The depth-varying weathering rate equation in the model (see the actual model FORTRAN function below) is not directly used to calculate weathering rate, rather the relative (normalized) change in weathering down the profile.
 As part of the revised model description we removed the section describing the weathering calculations as it does not include parameters that are modified in the simulation scenarios we analyzed in this paper.

 '''

-!
-A function to calculate the decline in weathering rate as a function of depth

-!
-It return the WeatheringAlpha which is different for every layer

-!
 The exponential function is taken from Minasny & McBratney (2006)

-! de/dt=Po\{Exp(-k1h)-Exp(-k2h)\}+Pa;
+! de/dt = Po{Exp(-k1h) - Exp(-k2h)} + Pa ;

 !
 Their original values are: Po-potential WR=0.25; k1=4; k2=6; Pa- steady state WR=0.005

 !
 The function was changed in version 4.5.1 to account to close to zero weathering in

 lower lavers

-REAL8 Function DepthWeatheringAlpha(WeatherAlpha,i,LayerDepth)
+REAL8 Function DepthWeatheringAlpha(WeatherAlpha, i, LayerDepth)

 IMPLICIT NONE

+Integer i

 Real8 WeatherAlpha, LayerDepth, Ratio, Depth

 If (i==1) Then

 Depth=0.5

-Flse
+F1se

 Depth=(i-1)LayerDepth-(LayerDepth/2)

 End If

 Depth=Depth/100 !convert to meters

-Ratio = (0.25((EXP(-4Depth+0.02))-(EXP(-6Depth))+0))/0.04!
-We divide by 0.04 to
+Ratio=(0.25((EXP(-4Depth+0.02))-(EXP(-6Depth))+0))/0.04 !We divide by 0.04 to

 normalize it

 DepthWeatheringAlpha = WeatherAlphaRatio

+Return

 End Function DepthWeatheringAlpha

 '''